Sonu-Dutta/WordChar-counter/README.md

 ## Overview

-#### This is a Project on JavaScript, that gives the count of words and characters entered in the textbox!
+#### This is a Project on JavaScript, with some animation using css that gives the count of words and characters entered in the textbox!

 ![](./media/design.png)